Resources: Community Planning and Coalition Building

 Features a 6-part video series highlighting Rural Communities Opioid Response Program (RCORP) grantees and their work to prevent and treat opioid use disorder (OUD) in their communities.

-Shares programs from the U.S. Department of Agriculture Rural Development (USDA RD) to address specific community needs related to substance use disorder (SUD) and opioid misuse prevention, treatment, and recovery efforts.
+Shares programs from the U.S. Department of Agriculture Rural Development to address specific community needs related to substance use disorder (SUD) and opioid misuse prevention, treatment, and recovery efforts.
 Provides brief program summaries with information on program eligibility, as well as how the program may be used to confront issues of substance and opioid misuse in rural communities.

 Provides an overview of the challenges facing communities seeking to address opioid misuse and substance use disorders in rural areas.
 Offers information and guidance from a wide range of experts and stakeholders to help rural leaders develop effective prevention, treatment, and recovery strategies to mitigate the impacts of substance use on rural populations.
 Highlights promising practices, lessons learned, and key resources to support community-led efforts to prevent and reduce substance use and build healthy communities.